cbmr-data/cbmr-data.github.io/esrum/source/usage/slurm/gpu.rst

 Running an interactive session
 ==============================

-While it is possible to run an interactive session on the GPU/hi-MEM node, we ask that you limit the usage of such sessions as much as possible.
+While it is possible to run an interactive session on the GPU / high-memory node, we ask that you limit the usage of such sessions as much as possible.
 If at all possible, prefer using ``sbatch`` or non-interactive ``srun`` instead.
 This ensures that the resources are available for use when you (or other users) are not actively using them.

 To start an interactive session using a GPU you simply apply the same ``--partition`` and (optionally) the same ``--gres`` options as above if